r-karimi/vesicle-picker/README.md

 		```
 	- Browse the [PyTorch wheels](https://download.pytorch.org/whl/torch/) to find the appropriate versions of PyTorch, PyTorch vision, and PyTorch audio for your installed versions of CUDA and Python (e.g. `cu118` for CUDA 11.8 and `cp39` for Python 3.9).

-	- Modify `poe install-pytorch` in `pyproject.toml`:
+	- Modify `poe install-pytorch` in `pyproject.toml` to match these versions:
 		```
  		# For Python 3.9.X and CUDA 11.8
  		install-pytorch = "pip install torch==2.1.1+cu118 torchvision==0.16.1+cu118 torchaudio==2.1.1+cu118 -f https://download.pytorch.org/whl/torch_stable.html"
  		```

-7. Install `vesicle-picker` and dependencies:
+8. Install `vesicle-picker` and dependencies:
 	```
 	pip install .
 	poe install-pytorch
  	```
-8. Download the Segment Anything [model weights](https://github.com/facebookresearch/segment-anything#model-checkpoints) and move them into the `vesicle-picker` directory.
+9. Download the Segment Anything [model weights](https://github.com/facebookresearch/segment-anything#model-checkpoints) and move them into the `vesicle-picker` directory.
 We recommend trying with the ViT-L model weights first.
-9. Modify csparc_login.ini to match your active CryoSPARC instance
+10. Modify csparc_login.ini to match your active CryoSPARC instance...